 Monday December 18th

 I have no love for Jacksonville.
 Nuclear plants, factories and an army base was all I saw until I arrived 3 hours later to the town center… I anchored just away from it, not knowing where I would be staying, and the currents picking up again.
-The plan was, I was to have my cute girl Ashleigh join me somewhere warm for the week of Christmas, and I wanted an enjoyable experience for her…
+The plan was, I was to have my friend join me somewhere warm for the week of Christmas, and I wanted an enjoyable experience…

 Oh wait, the Police are now questioning me ” we got a complaint of a sailboat with a dinghy around here…” “mmm I just arrived, actually, i was behind you as we entered” Officer “oh, ok…”